planetlambert/turing/README.md

 # Turing

-An open source implementation of Alan Turing's famous paper, [On Computable Numbers, with an Application to the Entscheidungsproblem](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf).
+An open source implementation of Alan Turing's famous paper - [On Computable Numbers, with an Application to the Entscheidungsproblem](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf).

 ## Why?

-I wanted to read Turing's paper, and found it too difficult to understand.
-I couldn't find a complete and easily-readable reference implementation, so I decided to make my own.
+I attempted to read Turing's paper, and found it too difficult to understand.
+I couldn't find a complete and easily-accessible reference implementation, so I decided to write my own.

 ## How to use this repository
 ***Disclaimer**: There are still large swaths of the paper (mainly the logic parts of sections 8 through 11) that are in progress as I don't understand them well enough to explain to others.
 If you have a good resource to help a non-mathematician understand these sections, please reach out!*